A variant of the Erd\H{o}s-Gy\'arf\'as problem for $K_8$: Inductive colouring construction

 for all $n\geq 3$.
 Hence $\mathfrak{r}_\mathcal{P}(n) = e^{O\left(\log^{p} n\right)}$. \end{proof}

-To apply Lemma \ref{quasipoly counting}, we need to identify appropriate properties $\mathcal{P}$ and $\mathcal{Q}$ of edge-colourings.
+To apply Lemma \ref{quasipoly counting}, we need to identify appropriate properties $\mathcal{P}$ and $\mathcal{Q}$ of edge-colourings along with suitable values of $p, q$.
 We shall make the following choices. \begin{itemize} \item $K_4$-uniqueness (Proposition \ref{k4 prop}).
 We take $\mathcal{P} = K_4$-uniqueness.
 We do not need to impose any property $\mathcal{Q}$ upon the auxiliary colouring used.
-In fact, we may take the auxiliary colouring to be the \emph{trivial colouring}, which assigns the same colour to each edge. \item $K_5$-uniqueness (Proposition \ref{k5 prop}).
+In fact, we may take the auxiliary colouring to be the \emph{trivial colouring}, which assigns the same colour to each edge.
+We may therefore take $q = 0$ here, resulting in $p = \frac{1}{2}$, as needed. \item $K_5$-uniqueness (Proposition \ref{k5 prop}).
 We strengthen the inductive hypothesis and define a $\mathcal{P}$-colouring to be an edge-colouring which is both $K_3$-unique (admitting no monochromatic triangles) and $K_5$-unique.
-Again, we do not need to impose any property $\mathcal{Q}$ upon the auxiliary colouring and the trivial colouring may be used. \item $K_8$-oddness (Theorem \ref{main thm}).
+Again, we do not need to impose any property $\mathcal{Q}$ upon the auxiliary colouring and the trivial colouring may be used.
+Once more, we take $q = 0$ and $p = \frac{1}{2}$ here. \item $K_8$-oddness (Theorem \ref{main thm}).
 We again strengthen the inductive hypothesis and define a $\mathcal{P}$-colouring to be an edge-colouring which is both $K_4$-unique and $K_8$-odd.
-We impose $\mathcal{Q} = K_4$-uniqueness upon the auxiliary colouring that we use. \end{itemize}
+We impose $\mathcal{Q} = K_4$-uniqueness upon the auxiliary colouring that we use.
+By Proposition \ref{k4 prop}, we may take $q = \frac{1}{2}$, resulting in $p = \frac{2}{3}$, as needed. \end{itemize}

 The application of Lemma \ref{quasipoly counting} reduces Proposition \ref{k4 prop}, Proposition \ref{k5 prop} and Theorem \ref{main thm} to the following results on amalgamations, respectively.

 \begin{prop} The amalgamation $c\otimes d$ of a $K_4$-unique edge-colouring $c$ on $K_n$ and any edge-colouring $d$ on $K_m$ is a $K_4$-unique edge-colouring of $K_{nm}$. \end{prop}